 The content we develop and present at the Edible Schoolyard Trainings is relevant to and adaptable for programs working across diverse populations and contexts – in student age, background, subject area, staffing, climate, and geography.

-The Edible Schoolyard Academy is designed for programs working in a variety of institutions.
+The Edible Schoolyard Trainings are designed for programs working in a variety of institutions.
 In previous years, Academy participants have represented programs based in public, charter, and independent schools.
 Previous participants also include representatives from a rural food bank, an American Indian community health initiative, and an array of non-profit organizations.

-The Edible Schoolyard Intensive: Farm to School is designed for edible education and farm to school programs working in public, charter, and independent schools that participate in the USDA’s Food and Nutrition Programs.
-We also welcome participants from community organizations collaborating with schools and summer meal sites on farm-to-school initiatives, as well as key district staff, farmers, Cooperative Extension and supply chain partners.
+We also welcome participants from community organizations collaborating with schools and summer meal sites on farm-to-school initiatives, as well as key district staff, farmers, Cooperative Extension, and supply chain partners.

 Do I have to come as part of a team?